arcan1s/ahriman/docs/architecture.rst

 ^^^^^^^^^^^^^^

 Web application provides external calls to control main service.
 It spawns child process with specific arguments and waits for its termination.
 This feature must be used either with authorization or in safe (i.e. when status page is not available world-wide) environment.

+For most actions it also extracts user from authentication (if provided) and passes it to underlying process.